 Combat-Injured Veterans Tax Fairness Act of 2016

 The new law “Combat-Injured Veterans Tax Fairness Act of 2016”, went into effect in 2017.
 Under federal law, Veterans who suffer combat-related injuries and who are separated from the military are not to be taxed on the one-time lump sum disability severance payment they receive from the Department of Defense.
 More than $78 million is owed to an estimated 14,000 Veterans.
 This law instructs DoD to identify Veterans who were taxed in order for them to file an amended return to receive their refund.

 VA Disability Benefits

-Do not include disability benefits you receive from the VA in your gross income.
-In particular some of the payments which are considered disability benefits include:
+Disability benefits received from the VA should not be included in your gross income.
+Some of the payments which are considered disability benefits include:

 - Disability compensation and pension payments for disabilities paid either to Veterans or their families,

 - Grants for homes designed for wheelchair living,

 - Grants for motor vehicles for Veterans who lost their sight or the use of their limbs, or

 - Benefits under a dependent-care assistance program.